5 stepping stones to accelerate your strategy by shifting culture

 In a world of unlimited access, there's no finish line, and without one, it's surprisingly hard to know what you're working toward, or whether you've gotten there.
 A defined endpoint changes the entire shape of an engagement.

-Creates urgency and focuses every session on what matters most
+A clear endpoint creates urgency and focuses every session on what matters most.

 - Shifts the question from "what should we talk about this week?" to "what do we need to accomplish before we're done?"